chothanijaydip/chothanijaydip/README.md

-🔭 I’m currently working on creating chat experiences at Stream with Flutter, NodeJS.
+🔭 I’m currently working on creating chat experiences at Stream with Flutter, NodeJS, Anguler, and React.

-🌱 I’m currently learning React Development
+🌱 I’m currently learning Deeplearning

 👯 I’m looking to collaborate on anything exciting.